sk9076/APSTA_GE_2358_Final/README.md

 5. Liyanage, P., et al., Evaluation of intensified dengue control measures with interrupted time series analysis in the Panadura Medical Officer of Health division in Sri Lanka: a case study and cost-effectiveness analysis.
 The Lancet Planetary Health, 2019.
 3(5): p. e211-e218.
 6. Baly, A., et al., Costs of dengue prevention and incremental cost of dengue outbreak control in Guantanamo, Cuba.
 Trop Med Int Health, 2012.
 17(1): p.
 123-32.
 7. Constenla, D., C. Garcia, and N. Lefcourt, Assessing the Economics of Dengue: Results from a Systematic Review of the Literature and Expert Survey.
 Pharmacoeconomics, 2015.
 33(11): p.
 1107-35.
-8. Farrel, S., UX Research Cheat Sheet, in Nielsen Norman Group.
-2017.
-9. Rohrer, C., When to Use Which User-Experience Research Methods.
-2014.
-10. Rubin, J. and D. Chisnell, Handbook of usability testing: how to plan, design and conduct effective tests.
-2008: John Wiley & Sons.
-11. Nielsen, J., Usability 101: Introduction to Usability, in Nielsen Norman Group.
-2012.
-12. Nielsen, J., 10 Usability Heuristics for User Interace Design, in Nielsen Norman Group.
-1994.